JojiJoseph/YOLO/README.md

  - Run `python3 train.py` for training the model.

  - Run `python3 demo.py` to see realtime demo with a webcam.
+(You can download the weights from https://github.com/JojiJoseph/YOLO/releases/download/v0.0.0-alpha/model.h5 if you don't want to train it from scratch.)

 ## Changes from the paper